 Applicants applying to be a member of the Institute must have a minimum of three years of relevant post-graduate experience as a professional in creating and managing systems that integrate people, materials, and energy safely and productively.
 Applicants with a minimum of a level 7 qualification in an engineering or science discipline will be eligible to apply for Membership.
-Members have achieved a recognised and relevant degree-level qualification and are expected to work towards Chartered status.
-If you’re a Member, you should reach Chartered status within two years of entering the category.
-The Member grade recognises the qualifications and experience needed by professionals working in a range of operational engineering roles.
-To maintain your status as a Member and keep your skills, knowledge and experience up to date, you will be required to maintain your Continuing Professional Development (CPD) record updated.
+Members have achieved a recognised and relevant degree-level qualification and are expected to work towards Certified status.
+If you’re a Member, you should reach Certified status within two years of entering the category.
+The Member grade recognises the qualifications and experience that professionals working in various operational engineering roles need.
+To maintain your status as a Member and keep your skills, knowledge and experience up to date, you must keep your Continuing Professional Development (CPD) record updated.

-Alternatively, candidates can apply for Membership through the alternative route as outlined below.
+Alternatively, candidates can apply for Membership through the alternative route outlined below.
 The method of demonstrating knowledge and ability will be at the discretion of the National Council or its delegated subcommittee and may be updated periodically.
 The National Council may waive degree requirements if, in its judgment, an applicant has adequate professional experience, has attained a suitable level of professional standing and meets the requirements of a competent person as defined within Irish legislation.

 Members of the IIESMS can demonstrate the following;

 - Commitment to professional and environmental engineering values